sbharadwajj/awesome-zero-shot-learning/README.md

 + **SUN:** Scene Attributes.
 Categories:717. [[link]](http://cs.brown.edu/~gmpatter/sunattributes.html)

 ### Starter Code
-[This](https://github.com/chichilicious/embarrsingly-simple-zero-shot-learning) repository contains a Jupyter Notebook step-by-step code to "An embarrassingly simple approach to zero-shot learning."
+This repository contains a `Demo` folder which has a Jupyter Notebook step-by-step code to "An embarrassingly simple approach to zero-shot learning."
 ICML (2015).
 This can be used as an introductory code to obtain the basic understanding of Zero-shot Learning.